starkdg/reventis/README.md

 a particular index structure.
 Multiple structures are possible.

 Longitude values must be in the range -180.0 ot 180.0, while acceptable latitudes are -90.0 to 90.0.
-Time values are in 24 hour time in the form HH:MM.
+Time values are in 24 hour time in the form HH:MM:SS.
 Date values are in the form MM:DD:YYYY

 The longitude/latitude and time range arguments must include lower and upper bounds.